 Another parameter used to describe impedance matching is the voltage standing wave ratio (VSWR), which is defined as follows:

 From the point of view of the obtained standing wave(VSWR), VSWR is close to impedance matching.
 It conveys the ratio of the highest standing wave amplitude to the lowest standing wave amplitude.
-There are many VSWR videos that help you visualize the relationship between impedance mismatch and VSWR amplitude characteristics.
+Many VSWR videos help you visualize the relationship between impedance mismatch and VSWR amplitude characteristics.
 The following figure shows the VSWR characteristics of three different reflection coefficients.

-Waveform in three VSWR cases: greater impedance mismatch leads to greater differences between the highest and lowest amplitude positions along the standing wave.
+The waveform in three VSWR cases: greater impedance mismatch leads to greater differences between the highest and lowest amplitude positions along with the standing wave.